 This documentation needs to be professionally written and presented, the reviewers will see the presentation and the format as an indication of how trustworthy and serious you are.
-We have found that any small error will result in rejection of your waiver.
-The good thing is that you can resubmit as many time as you like.
+We have found that any small error will result in the rejection of your waiver.
+The good thing is that you can resubmit as many times as you like.

 It is important to note for those of you in the Washington DC area like us, this is not the same process used to request a waiver to fly and restricted airspace.
 That is a different but equally challenging process.